-When I first tried to give my son an allowance, he just wasn’t able to keep up with the denominations or basic addition or subtraction.
+When I first tried to give my son an allowance, he just couldn’t keep up with the denominations or basic addition or subtraction.
 He was interested in money, yes, but he couldn’t manage the actual handling of funds.
 So we paused the allowance, and we talked about money instead.
-We talked about why when he asked for me to buy something why I didn’t always say yes.
+We talked about why, when he asked for me to buy something why I didn’t always say yes.
 We talked about how we prioritize the things we spend our money on (which, by the way, was the answer to the previous question).
 We talked about how to make money; and where to keep our money safe.
 So while he was not prepared to handle money, he was more than ready to start talking about money.

 Only you will be able to gauge where your child’s abilities are.
 But, I would encourage you to start earlier than later.
 With that said, I would give a few very high-level suggestions.

 When should you start talking to your child about money?